- Home

 WINTER ON THE PLAIN OF GHOSTS

 An epic fantasy set in India before recorded history, Winter on the Plain of Ghosts: a novel of Mohenjo-daro explores a world lost in antiquity, and an unsolved mystery.
 The collapse of the Indus valley civilization is one of the great unanswered questions of archaeology.
-Read the interview with Eileen Kernaghan at Strange Horizons Read the interview with Eileen Kernaghan at Challenging Destiny Winter on the Plain of Ghosts HomepageTHE SNOW QUEEN
+Winter on the Plain of Ghosts HomepageTHE SNOW QUEEN

 In this reworking of the Andersen fairy tale, the magical worlds of Saami shamanism and the Kalevala coexist with the polite Victorian society of nineteenth century Scandinavia.
 At a time when traditional faith is challenged by modern science, the old pagan gods still haunt the northern forests.